alfaromartino/nace4europe/page/config.md

 NOTE:
-  - highlight_theme:    theme for the code, pick one from https://highlightjs.org/static/demo/ for instance "github" or "atom-one-dark"; use lower case and replace spaces with `-`.
+  - highlight_theme:    theme for the code, pick one from https://highlightjs.org/static/demo/ for instance "github" or "atom-one-dark" or "vs" or "github-dark-dimmed"; use lower case and replace spaces with `-`.
   - code_border_radius: how rounded the corners of code blocks should be
   - code_output_indent: how much left-identation to add for "output blocks"